Andrey Klychkov: Biography

 He was reelected to the Moscow City Duma in the elections held on September 14, 2014.
 He ran for the single-mandate constituency No. 21 (part of the Vykhino-Zhulebino district and the Ryazan district), bypassed the candidate from the United Russia party, Vladimir Zotov (32.16%), and was elected to the sixth convocation.

 In the Moscow City Duma he was the head of the Communist Party faction, he also headed the commission on affairs of public associations and religious organizations.
 He was a member of the commissions for urban development, state property and land use; by legislation, regulations, rules and procedures; a joint commission of the Moscow City Duma and the Moscow Oblast Duma on the coordination of legislative work on urban economy and housing policy.
 In the system of the Communist Party Klychkov from February 24, 2014, he was a member of the Presidium of the Central Committee of the Communist Party.
 On May 27, 2017, he was promoted secretary of the Communist Party.
 He is also the secretary of the Moscow City Committee of the Communist Party of the Russian Federation, and besides this, the adviser of the chairman of the Central Committee Gennady Zyuganov.
 In September 2016, Klychkov ran for the State Duma of the Russian Federation VI, but again he did not receive a deputy mandate.
 In early 2017, the politician said that he intends to participate in the election of the Mayor of Moscow in 2018.

 On October 5, 2017, by presidential decree, Vladimir Putin appointed Klychkov as the acting governor of Oryol Oblast.
 Klychkov himself said that for him the offer to occupy this post was to some extent unexpected.
 "This supplement is valuable, which, perhaps, was not enough.
 I regard this issue not as leaving Moscow, trying to quit it, but as an additional challenge, which I will try to implement, "he stressed.

+In response to the Russian invasion of Ukraine, the Office of Foreign Assets Control of the United States Department of the Treasury added Klychkov to the Specially Designated Nationals and Blocked Persons List on 24 February 2023, which results in his assets being frozen and U.S. persons being prohibited from dealing with him.
+He was also sanctioned by the European Union on 24 June 2024 for being "involved in the illegal deportation of Ukrainian children to Russia".